mp911de/spring-cloud-vault-config-samples/spring-cloud-vault/pki/readme.md

 This example uses Spring Cloud Vault Config usage with the PKI integration.

-`VaultPkiConfiguration` will obtain a SSL certificate from Vault and configure Spring Boot's embedded Web-Server accordingly.
+Property-based configuration registers a Vault-managed SSL bundle requesting a certificate for the common name `localhost` to configure TLS for the embedded web server.
+Additionally, the configured `RestClient` uses Vault's CA certificate to validate the server certificate during TLS handshake.

 ## Running the Example

-The example setup script `src/test/bash/setup_examples.sh` will mount and configure the `pki` backend.

 You can start `CertificateOnDemandApplication` directly and access the server via [https://localhost:8443](https://localhost:8443).
+The application uses Vault within a Testcontainer so make sure to have a running Docker environment.

 **Expect an SSL alert since the used root certificate is not a known/trusted CA but a self-generated certificate.**